diku-dk/caddie/src/README.md

     ⟦(◇e)⟧  : V ↦ V
          = λx.x◇⟦e⟧

+By giving a grammar for linear maps, and by treating them as separate semantic objects, we an later choose different representations for them, such as a combination of composition of dense and sparse matrices.

 ## Differentiation

-Differentiation is defined on point-free expressions
+Differentiation is defined on point-free expressions.

 ## Other Examples